Data Acquisition Information

 Data acquisition, referenced by the acronyms DAS or DAQ, is the digitizing and processing of multiple sensor or signal inputs for the purpose of monitoring, analyzing, and/or controlling systems and processes.
 Signal or sensor inputs define the behavior of physical parameters and come from devices such as sensors, timers, relays, and solid-state circuits.
 Internal circuitry is used to digitize and process these input in order to monitor, analyze and/or control systems and processes.

 Data acquisition is a broad area that encompasses several specific products.
-Products represented include: computer boards, instruments or systems, data loggers or recorders, chart recorders, input modules, output modules, and I/O modules.
+Products represented below include computer boards, instruments or systems, data loggers or recorders, chart recorders, input modules, output modules, and I/O modules.

 |Chart recorders and strip charts are data acquisition tools used to generate a plot, graph or other visualization of data versus time.
 Each device is configured to produce one of several different types of charts including circular charts, strip charts, X-Y plotter charts, and paperless or video graphs.||